 I actually hadn’t even realized that the museum was there until last summer I was searching for World War II related museums.
 Logan and I had spent the summer working on a big Allied Air Command WWII Bomber 1000-Piece Puzzle which lead to a pretty intense interest of all things World War II for Logan.

 I learned that the reason we never visited the museum before, as well as the reason I had never known it was in New Orleans, is because it didn’t exist yet during out past visits.
 It was originally known as The National D-Day Museum when it opened back in 2000 and later changed to The National WWII Museum.

 I wondered why New Orleans?
 Well, that was one of the first things we learned when we started our tour.
-The Higgins boat which was used many amphibious landings during WWI was designed, built and tested by Higgins Industries in New Orleans.
+The Higgins boat which was used many amphibious landings during WWII was designed, built and tested by Higgins Industries in New Orleans.
 Eisenhower once said that Higgins was “the man who won the war for us.”

 Because Logan and I had worked on the aircraft puzzle the summer before one of my favorite parts of the museum was the US Freedom Pavilion: The Boeing Center where we saw some of these planes restored to their former glory.